presidential-innovation-fellows/foster-youth-experience/README.md

 # License
 This repo is built on top of the
 [Angular2 Webpack Starter](https://github.com/AngularClass/angular2-webpack-starter)
-from Angular Class and includes the original [MIT](/LICENSE).
+from Angular Class and includes the original [MIT License](/LICENSE).
 Should you choose to use this repo for your own purposes, be sure to retain the MIT license that comes with it.